-High Convocation is worn by the Secondary students for our Salt & Light Chapel, usually held on the last Monday of each month, during special programs, graduations, special class or house activities, and field trips.
+High Convocation is worn by the Secondary students for our Salt & Light Chapel (usually held on the last Monday of each month), during special programs, graduations, special class or house activities, and field trips.
 Everything in bold on the following chart indicates a High Convocation requirement for that age and gender.
 If forgotten, the school does not have these items on hand and will not provide them to students.
-The student will be issued a "Purple Slip" for the day and may be required to wear the High Convocation uniform at another time.
+The student will be issued a "Purple Slip" for the day.
+If the student neglects to wear an Oxford dress shirt, jacket, and/or tie, the student will also be required to wear the High Convocation uniform for two consecutive days (that they attend) following the infraction.
+If High convocation is not worn the following consecutive days, the student will still be required to make up the two days, and receive a yellow slip.
 In addition, they may be asked to not participate in the activity.
+High Convocation will be worn by all students during all school Rank ceremonies held in the Great Room.
+Failure to be in High Convocation will result in a purple slip and possibly two consecutive make up days (see above).